Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_pages/about.md

       </a>
     </div>
     <p>
-    I am a second-year master’s student in the
+    I am a master’s student in the
     <a href="https://stat.duke.edu/">Statistical Science</a> at
     <strong><a href="https://www.duke.edu/">Duke University</a></strong>.
     I work with <a href="https://users.cs.duke.edu/~cynthia/home.html">Prof. Cynthia Rudin</a> in the